sharm438/Lerna/README.md

 File "create_test_tensors.py" processes the corrected reads to generate torch tensors for testing
   Usage: python create_test_tensors.py --w
   By default, it does this for k = 15, 17, 19, 21, 23, 25, 27, 31, 37, 45, 55, 67, 75, 81, 89, 97.
 This can be modified by editing the k_vals list in the code
-File "test.py" evaluates the Language model on the test data by iterating over the test tensors of all the above mentioned 'k' values
+File "test.py" evaluates the Language model on the test data by iterating over the test tensors of all the above mentioned 'k' values which can be modified by editing the 'k_vals' list in the code
   Usage: python test.py
   Example: python test.py
   It generates the average loss value of testing, which is the translated to perplexity and used in Simulated annealing